 What does ‘being eligible’ mean?

-The council can’t allow you onto its housing waiting list if:
+The council or housing association can’t allow you on to it’s waiting list if:

 - you are not eligible, or

-- they have decided to treat you as ineligible because of serious unacceptable behaviour.
+- you are treated as not eligible because of serious unacceptable behaviour.

 Most people who are living in the UK permanently are eligible, but there are some exceptions.

 Being eligible doesn’t mean that you are guaranteed to be offered a place.
 It means that you are entitled to be considered for a home and to go on the waiting list.
 In many areas, there is very little housing available, so there is often a very long wait, and some people may never get an offer.

 People from abroad

 Only certain people from abroad are eligible to apply for a council or housing association home.